chrisnumber49/DjangoWeatherApp/README.md

 # Django Weather App

-An application that can query the weather in the specific city which is built with Django, Bootstrap, python, CSS and the Open Weather Map API
+An weather application that built with Django, Bootstrap, python, CSS and the Open Weather Map API

 This application is deployed on: https://djangoweatherappchris49.herokuapp.com/